illandhil/enhancedcombathud-daggerheart/readme.md

 1. Download or clone this repository.
 2. Place the folder in your Foundry VTT `modules` directory.
-3. Enable "Enhanced Combat HUD - Daggerheart" in your Foundry VTT game.
+3. Enable "Argon - Combat HUD (Daggerheart)" in your Foundry VTT game.

 ## Usage